DinoDevs/GladiatusCrazyAddon/FEATURES.md

 	- [ ] Check all by default (like what?)

-- **Guild Memebers List Interface**
+- **Guild Members List Interface**
 	- [ ] See which members have been attacked within 75 min

 - **Guild Admin Interface**
 	- [ ] Search for players with no guild, from the guild admin page